dancer1325/rest-assured-wiki/Usage.md

         statusCode(200);
 ```

-We've now tolled REST Assured to search for the CSRF field name called "_csrf" (which is it both faster and less prone to error).
+We've now told REST Assured to search for the CSRF field name called "_csrf" (which is it both faster and less prone to error).

 By default the CSRF value is sent as a form parameter with the request but you can configure to send it as a header instead if that's required: